 The inverter-controlled compressor adapts its operations according to the actual heat requirement by increasing or decreasing its rotational speed.
 This means that the compressor operates more efficiently, regardless of how much heat is required.
 The energy efficiency of the inverter-controlled pump is most apparent when maximum heating is required.

 The efficiency and comfortable, steady heat output enabled by the inverter technology also give rise to cost savings.
 The efficiency of inverter ground source heat pumps is better than on/off heat pumps, and this is the most important reason why they have become commonplace.

 Inverter heat pumps have fewer start-ups and shut-offs of the compressor, which reduces mechanical wear on the device and prolongs its life.
 Furthermore, ground source heat pumps controlled according to rotational speed have a lower average noise level, although the number of decibels may rise temporarily when the compressor is running at a high speed.

 In sum, inverter technology is here to stay in the ground source heat sector and it is constantly developing.
-Thanks to the Gebwell Aries, manufacturing of inverter ground source heat pumps has got off to a flying start in Finland.
+Thanks to the Gebwell Aries and T3 Inverter, manufacturing of inverter ground source heat pumps has got off to a flying start in Finland.